Typhoon Prapiroon (2000): Taiwan and China

 The Taiwanese Central Weather Bureau issued warnings for ships in the vicinity of Taiwan's northern and eastern shores on August 28 as Prapiroon approached the island.
 Forecasts anticipated the tropical cyclone to track northeast of the island.
 Schools in Yilan and Keelung were temporarily closed on August 29 due to the storm.
 In Chongming Island near Shanghai, evacuation procedures were initiated, resulting in the displacement of approximately 3,000 people.
 Both Huangpu River and Suzhou Creek, which flowed nearby, were predicted to reach their second highest crests in recorded history as a result of the nearby Prapiroon.
 More than 100 flights departing or arriving at Shanghai Pudong International Airport and Shanghai Hongqiao International Airport were either delayed or cancelled.
 Nearby ships were brought into temporary confinement in the Port of Shanghai.

 The outer rainbands of Prapiroon disrupted traffic and caused landslides in Taiwan, though effects were mostly of minimal extent.
 Storm surge associated with the typhoon coincided with the astronomical high tide along the coast of Mainland China, inundating large swaths of farmland and destroying thousands of homes.
 Floodwaters breached dykes in Shanghai's Baoshan and Chongming Island.
 Additional dyke breaching in several other districts in Shanghai forced the evacuation of 10,000 people.
 The provinces of Jiangsu and Zhejiang were the worst affected.
 In northern Jiangsu, four people were killed and 80 others were injured.
 The same region experienced severe flooding, resulting in the submerging of 364,000 ha of farmland and the destruction of over 7,500 homes.
 In Xiangshui County, 821 mm of rain was reported, setting a county record for the most observed precipitation from a single rain event.
 The floods there prompted the evacuation of 13,800 people.
 The prefecture government in Yancheng allocated 400 soldiers and militiamen, along with 30,000 life jackets and various supplies, in order to combat the flood.
 Flood-relief channels in Shiliang Reservoir were opened in order to relieve the high water levels.
 In total, Prapiroon was responsible for the deaths of 10 people across China.

+Korea

+Prapiroon impacted North Korea with winds and rains for 27 hours, damaging houses and infrastructure.
+The most severe damage was in North Hamgyong Province and South Hamgyong Province.
+As of 27 September 2000, 46 people have been reported dead.